 And if you hit Infinity again with that card?
-It would split again, this time gaining another Infinity effect that would stack with your first Infinity effect, and you can continue to upgrade that double-Infinity effect card.
-And this can apparently go on for a while, according to the developers, stacking more and more cool effects onto your cards!
+It would split again, this time gaining a new and different cosmetic effect, and you can continue to upgrade that new Infinity-split card.
+And this can apparently go on for a while, according to the developers, unlocking more and more cool Infinity split effects!

 The original cards would still be in your collection as well, so you could choose to just play with your original unsplit, “un-Infinity” card but you would not be able to upgrade that one any further.

 So you know all about the cool visual upgrades, but how do we get to each level of rarity with a card?
 You do it the simplest way possible, by playing games with the cards you want to upgrade in your deck.
 After every game, you are awarded a certain number of Boosters to a random card in your deck.
 The amount of Boosters awarded depends on the amount of turns in the game.
 So if the game went the full six turns, you would get six Boosters.

 Once you have 5 Boosters for a card, it can be upgraded from Common to Uncommon.
 Upgrading then “spends” the Boosters that you have and you have to then collect 10 more to make that card eligible for an upgrade from Uncommon to Rare.
 So, in a typical scenario, you would finish a full game and get 6 Boosters for a Common card that was in your deck.
 You spend 5 upgrading it and now have 1 left.
 You simply have to collect 9 more to be able to upgrade that card again.